G-haoea/iOS_Swift/README.md

     -Change Attributes as you want;

 * **`Add an image`**
-    -The quality of pictures have been improved by Apple, so the different iPhone has the different abilities to deal with pictures.
-That's why we need to use a website called [appIcon]("www.appIcon.com") to handle image materials;
+    -The quality of pictures have been improved by Apple;
+    -So the different iPhone has the different abilities to deal with pictures;
+    -That's why we need to use a website called [appicon]("https://appicon.co/") to handle image materials;
     -Drag specific images into empty area of folder Assets.xcassets in Xcode;
     -Set imageView's image = specific image by Attributes inspector;
     -Set width or length in Attributes inspector as well;